jiwoosuh/jiwoosuh/README.md

 ## About Me 👩‍💻

 Hi there!
 I'm Jiwoo Suh, a Data-Driven Storyteller coupled with Analytical and Creative skills for Strategic Problem Solving.
 Currently pursuing a Master's in Data Science @GWU, I specialize in leveraging data to derive strategic insights and tell compelling stories.

-Actively looking for a full-time role as a Data Scientist / Data Analyst.
+📢 Actively looking for **a full-time role as a Data Scientist / Data Analyst.**

 ## Projects 🤓